 Looking for more PC game recommendations?
 Check out our list for the Best PC Games in 2019.

-Have you ever spent hours binge-watching home renovation TV shows and thought: I could do that!
-Well House Flipper helps you find out without having to hire a construction crew or get your hands dirty IRL.
-Instead, you’ll be purchasing virtual properties which can be redesigned and furnished before flipping them on the market and making a profit.
+Have you ever spent hours binge-watching home renovation TV shows and thought, “I could do that!”
+Well, House Flipper can help you tap into your inner home designer without having to get your hands dirty in real life.
+Instead, you’ll be purchasing virtual properties to be expertly redesigned and furnished before flipping them on the market for a profit.

-In order to attract potential buyers, you’ll need to clean up messes left behind by the previous occupants, install new appliances, paint, build and tear down walls, and replace furniture.
+In order to attract potential buyers, you’ll need to clean up messes left behind by previous tenant, install new appliances, paint, build and tear down walls, and replace furniture.
 Each job you take on has different requirements and maximizing your profit will require meeting certain conditions as well as a great eye for design.

-Planet Coaster allows you to create one of a kind roller coasters and theme parks and share them with the world.
-There’s plenty of variety here when it comes to properly theming your park, with fantasy, pirate, sci-fi, and even more styles represented in park objects.
+Planet Coaster is a spiritual successor to Roller Coaster Tycoon that provides you with all the tools you could ever dream of to build your very own amusement park.
+The game allows you to create one of a kind roller coasters and theme parks and share them with players around the world.
+There’s plenty of variety here when it comes to properly theming your park, with fantasy, pirate, sci-fi, and even more options to choose from.